Uzebox/uzebox/demos/UzeboxPC/data/diskimg/readme.md

 Examples:

-* Create a new disk image
+* Create a new disk image:
 	`cpmfs -t LGSSSD MYDISK.DSK init`

 * List files on an image: